bwijsmuller/gs-stream-proxy/README.md

 - using the proxy the client starts sending data
 - the GigaSpace receives the data packets and starts forwarding them to the final destination

+It also includes a simple demo to send files using the command line to another machine running the application.

 Automatically exported from code.google.com/p/gs-stream-proxy